 The provisions in part 1 can only be changed by a 2/3rds majority of members present and voting at a general meeting whereas those in part 2 only require a simple majority to make changes at a general meeting.

-The members of the main u3a committee (or steering group for a new u3a) are the trustees of the Charity.
+The members of the main u3a committee are the trustees of the Charity.

 Footnotes contained in the document are explanatory; they do not form part of the constitution.

 Part 1

 1. Adoption of the constitution